drivendataorg/scipy_proceedings/README.md

 - Aug 9: Final review deadline
   - Reviewers must be done with their reviews at this point.
   - Authors continue to make revisions in response to final review comments during this period.
-- Aug 15: Final author revision deadline
+- Aug 22: Final author revision deadline
-- Aug 15: Open Review Period ends
+- Aug 22: Open Review Period ends
   - Authors put down their pens.
   - Reviewers make an up or down decision on publication readiness of papers during this period.
-- Aug 23: Final reviewer decision deadline
+- Aug 30: Final reviewer decision deadline
-- Aug 30: Proceedings final sign-off by editors
+- Sept 6: Proceedings final sign-off by editors
   - The publication process begins after final sign-off.

 ## Instructions for Authors